jbx-protocol/juice-docs-v2/docs/protocol/api/contracts/or-payment-terminals/jbethpaymentterminal/write/-_transferfrom.md

   @notice
   Transfers tokens.

-  ignored: _from The address from which the transfer should originate.
+  @param _from The address from which the transfer should originate.
   @param _to The address to which the transfer should go.
   @param _amount The amount of the transfer, as a fixed point number with the same number of decimals as this terminal.
 */